DorukCem/Lox-Interpeter/README.md

 ```
 use exit to end the REPL session

-To run a script run main with name of the script
+To run a script: Run main with name of the script
 ```
 .\main example.lox
 ```